-- a UK university and its partners can establish an efficient and ethical capacity for grant-making at speed; - and respectful partnerships between Global North and South, relying on strong relationships and effective communication, are entirely possible if reflective, flexible and properly resourced.
+- scholars in Myanmar and Ethiopia can design and undertake interdisciplinary research to an excellent standard of scholarship; - a UK university and its partners can establish an efficient and ethical capacity for grantmaking at speed; - and respectful partnerships between Global North and South, relying on strong relationships and effective communication, are entirely possible if reflective, flexible and properly resourced.

 What has this involved?
-GRNPP has awarded 46 grants -22 for projects led by women and 24 by men; 40 in Myanmar/Ethiopia, 1 Bangladeshi, 3 diaspora, and 2 white Europeans; over half with Principal Investigators (Pls) under the age of 40 - ranging from £5k to £100k.
-Some Pls held more than one grant, so the total number of Pl scholars was 33 - 17 women and 16 men, 28 of these were Myanmar or Ethiopian nationals based in their countries.
+GRNPP has awarded 46 grants - 22 for projects led by women and 24 by men; 40 in Myanmar/Ethiopia, 1 Bangladeshi, 3 diaspora, and 2 white Europeans; over half with Principal Investigators (PIs) under the age of 40 - ranging from £5k to £100k.
+Some PIs held more than one grant, so the total number of PI scholars was 33 - 17 women and 16 men, 28 of these were Myanmar or Ethiopian nationals based in their countries.

-The network as a whole has held hundreds of events - from small meetings with politicians to huge conferences - including a festival showcasing art for research collaborations in Yangon, for politicians, activists, scholars, and artists.
-Books, journal articles, newspaper stories, blogs have been published, including a monograph about Parliaments in South Asia by Nizam Ahmed, another about the Rohingya by Nasir Uddin, and a collaborative ethnography by Emma Crewe and a former parliamentary official Andrew Walker, 'An Extraordinary Scandal', see our outputs library.
+The network as a whole has held hundreds of events - from small meetings with politicians to large conferences - including a festival showcasing art for research collaborations in Yangon, for politicians, activists, scholars, and artists.
+Books, journal articles, newspaper stories, blogs have been published, including a monograph about Parliaments in South Asia by Nizam Ahmed, another about the Rohingya by Nasir Uddin, and an overview of the Anthropology of Parliaments by Emma Crewe, see our outputs library.
+Films and animations have delighted audiences, including one starring Olisalari Olibui and Tesfahun Hailu that weaves film, theatre and scholarship into one project about the representation of the Mursi.
 Grantees' research has been showcased on our website, at various events in Myanmar, Ethiopia and the UK, and by SOAS.
 Ours was one of three SOAS programmes mentioned in its ranking as 3rd as a university globally for impact on SDG16 in 2019.

 Capacity-strengthening has been at the core of this programme with few opportunities missed for learning, mentoring and exchange of knowledge.
-We are under no illusions about who is in control of capacity - only individuals and organisations themselves can develop their own capacity; outsiders, especially if foreign, should not aim to control such processes.
-But outsiders can assist and support rather than hinder and undermine.
-Whether carrying out due diligence, joint research or advocacy, the exchange of skills, knowledge and reflections have been embedded in all activity.
-The SOAS team, authors of this brief - Emma Crewe, Richard Axelby, Jas Kaur and Bethel Worku - and often our Co-ls, have been in continual dialogue with grantees and partners to review progress and ascertain further needs or requests for support.
-Whether delivered by ourselves, or by Co-ls, partners' staff, a life coach or external experts, reciprocal learning runs through all our relationships.

-In this policy briefing we reflect on what we have learned (also drawing on our own past experience of working for universities, foundations and INGOs), especially for the benefit of Network Plus and other grant-making programmes based at universities.
-Some of our suggestions about partnership will be relevant to any research coalitions too.
+Who is in control of capacity?
+Only individuals and organisations themselves can develop their own capacity and outsiders, especially if foreign, should not aim to drive such processes.
+But outsiders can assist and support, rather than hinder and undermine, whether carrying out due diligence, joint research or advocacy, the exchange of skills, knowledge and reflections have been embedded in all activity.
+The authors of this paper (and often our Co-Is), have been in continual dialogue with grantees and partners to review progress and ascertain further needs or requests for support.
+Whether delivered by ourselves, or by Co-Is, partners' staff, mentors or external experts, reciprocal learning runs through all our relationships.
+In this policy briefing we reflect on what we have learned (also drawing on our own past experience of working for universities, foundations and INGOs), especially for the benefit of coalitions and grant-making programmes based at universities.

-3. A sustainable legacy
+4. A sustainable legacy

-When one of us asked colleagues from India and Somalia at a conference how Europeans could be better partners, they answered:

-"assume that you are working together for a long time"

-"keep imagining you are in the other person's shoes"
+When one of us asked two colleagues how Europeans could be better partners, they answered: "assume that you are working together for a long time" (an Indian political theorist) and "keep imagining you are in the other person's shoes" (a Somaliland writer).
 Both pieces of advice encourage commitment and accountability over time.
 If you are serious about being a good partner, you have to anticipate the likely impact your programme might have in the longer-term.
 Our guiding principle has been to ask ourselves: how can we engage in the most supportive way so that all those involved can benefit for the longest time possible?
+This is not always easy.
+One grantee pointed out: